-How Do You Do Contract Tracing?
+How Do You Do Contact Tracing?
 Poor Countries Have Plenty Of Advice

 "Phones are ubiquitous.
 In India people say there are more phones than toilets," she says."That's what is really working for us."

-Her contract tracers now cajole TB patients into taking their daily medicines over the phone.
+Her contact tracers now cajole TB patients into taking their daily medicines over the phone.

 "So here's what our health workers are doing," she says.
 "Suppose they give medicines for a week on Sunday.
 Monday morning they'll call up after breakfast, 'Hey, guy, you had your breakfast.
 Have you had your meds or not?'
 If he says no, 'Why not?' "